negative-seven/smb-randomizer/README.md

 * Touching a warp zone may freeze the game.
 * Finishing a warp zone may freeze the game.
 * Bandage Girl sprite is larger in warp zone levels.
-* Custom seeds do not work as intended in v0.03.